About the National Honor Society for Dance Arts™

 - Recognition of their artistic merit, academic achievement, and leadership throughout their educational experience (Junior High – Collegiate)

-- Certificates at each level of induction, opportunity to wear the gold Honor Pin and blue and white Honor Cord
+- Certificates at each level of induction, opportunity to receive the gold Honor Pin and wear the blue and white Honor Cord and/or Medallion at graduation.

 - Mentorship from Chapter Sponsor and networking with peers